tymyrddin/red-escalation/source/docs/windows/quick.md

 ## Notes

-These to belong more to the realm of CTF events rather than real world scenarios.
+These belong more to the realm of CTF events rather than real world scenarios.

 * Looking into scheduled tasks on the target system, you may see a scheduled task that either lost its binary or it's using a binary you can modify.